-In that time I’ve helped hundreds, if not thousands, of men to solve their problems getting to the finish line in bed, helping them discover how to climax, and to get over their difficulty ejaculating, so they can enjoy normal sexual intercourse and rewarding physical relationships.
+In that time I’ve helped hundreds, if not thousands, of men to overcome difficulty ejaculating and solve their problems finishing in bed, helping them discover how to climax easily during intercourse, and to get over their ejaculatory delay, so they can enjoy normal sexual intercourse and rewarding physical relationships.

 So you’re not alone.
 Not by a long way.
 And it doesn’t matter if the reason you’re having problems ejaculating now is the hard masturbation you used as a teenager, or not being sufficiently aroused when you have sex, or some kind of relationship difficulties with your partner, or the simple fact that you prefer sex with yourself to any other kind of sex.

 I can assure you that any trouble ejaculating can be fixed using my self-help treatment program.
 I reckon, from the feedback I get, that my program has a 96% success rate.
 And I’m sure you’re wondering how this works.